gregbkr/kubernetes-ansible-logging-monitoring/README.md

 Create the dynamic proxy to be able to connect your service from the internet.

     kubectl apply -f traefik
+    kubectl get all --all-namespaces  <-- if traefik pod can't get created, probably issue with port 443 on loadbalancer --> see troubleshooting section

 **Access services**
 Always use login/pass: test/test